Shell

 - Windows nodes and pods are not yet supported.

-are not supported.- The shell image link
+not yet supported.- The shell image links

 iptables

-commands toiptables-legacy
+commands toiptables-nft

 . nsenter